wp-plugins/flyzoo/readme.txt

 == Screenshots ==
 1. Live Support Chat with Realtime Insights
 2. Users can move, resize and minimize the chats.
-3. Chatrooms with emoji, sound notifications and media embeds!
+3. Chat rooms with emoji, sound notifications and media preview!
 4. Responsive support for mobile devices.
 5. Colors and features are customizable.